 Three of the top five countries with the highest number of moped fatalities have a moped mortality rate higher than the EU average: Italy, France and Poland.
 However, Portugal and Greece have higher mortality rates than these three countries.
 As with motorcycle mortality rates, moped mortality rates are generally higher in the south of the EU than in other parts of the EU.
-However, the Netherlands also has a high moped mortality rate compared with the EU average.
+The Netherlands also has a high moped mortality rate compared with the EU average.

 Figure 2.
-Moped fatalities per million inhabitants per country in the EU27 (2017-2019).
+Moped fatalities per million inhabitants per country in the EU27 (2018-2020).
 Source: CARE, EUROSTAT

-Notes: - Due to small numbers of fatalities, Cyprus, Czechia, Lithuania and Slovenia are not included

-- Due to a high number of missing values, Estonia, Ireland, Luxembourg, Malta, and Slovakia are not included
+Due to small numbers of fatalities, Finland, Lithuania, Luxembourg and Latvia are not included Due to a high number of missing values, Cyprus, Estonia, Ireland and Malta are not included For Sweden, data from the time period 2017-2019 is used

-2.2 Number of fatalities among powered two-wheeler riders as a proportion of total fatalities
+3.2 Number of fatalities among powered two-wheeler riders as a proportion of total fatalities